Site icon Circuit Ideas for You

 Simple Electronic Code Lock Circuit

-This circuit shows you how to build a secret code lock!
+This circuit teaches how to make a secret code lock!

 Circuit Working: